cansurmeli/cansurmeli.com/content/posts/9 - Tips for iPhone Repair.md

 # Only Buy From Respected Sellers

 iPhones are everywhere.
 Therefore their spare parts are everywhere as well.
-If you take the bait of buying the cheap spare part just so you think you're being smart, think again!
+However, that doesn't mean that every spare part is created equal.

-There are loads of spare part manufacturers for iPhones and not all of those are created equally.
-If you buy from a non-reputable source, you might end up with one of the following:
+If you take the bait of buying the cheap spare part, you'll most probably regret it.
+It could be that your:

-- battery heating up(actually happened to me),
+- battery could heat up(happened to me),
-- battery exploding(thank goodness, not happened to me),
+- battery could explode(thank goodness, not happened to me),
-- screen not fit enough(that was a pain in the ass),
+- screen would not fit perfectly(that was a pain in the ass),
-- color profile not adjusted correctly on the screen,
+- screen won't have the proper colour profile,
-- screen glass coming off after a fall due to the screen glue not being good enough,
+- screen glass could come off after a few falls due to the cheap assembly of the screen(that was disappointing),
 - ...

-Therefore, don't act cheap and don't buy what the other sellers are saying and go for the parts from reputable sources.
-As far as I'm aware of, there are two reputable sources: [iFixit](https://www.ifixit.com) and [eTradeSupply](https://www.etradesupply.com).
+Therefore, don't act cheap and don't listen to what the other sellers are saying and go for the parts from reputable sources.
+As far as I'm aware of, there are only two reputable sources: [iFixit](https://www.ifixit.com) and [eTradeSupply](https://www.etradesupply.com).

 I prefer iFixit because besides being top-quality, they're much more cheaper with the logistics.